simeononsecurity/simeononsecurity.ch/content/articles/nation-states-major-players-cyber-warfare/index.en.md

 ### Zero-Day Exploits

-**Nation-states often stockpile zero-day exploits**—vulnerabilities unknown to software vendors and, therefore, unpatched.
+**Nation-states often stockpile zero-day exploits** - vulnerabilities unknown to software vendors and, therefore, unpatched.
 They use these exploits to infiltrate systems and carry out targeted attacks.

 ### Sophisticated Malware